aashiqm-2930/DL-Assignment/README.md

 blocks, each containing 2 convolutional layers.
 The residual (or skip) connections allow for the training of very deep networks without degradation in performance, making ResNet-18 both stable and highly accurate for image classification and other vision tasks.

+EXP 2 :

+Implementing Faster R-CNN with ResNet-50 backbone to detect objects in the COCO dataset.